 Who buys weight wellness?

 All this goes nicely hand in hand with the third satiety driver: weight wellness, which underlines the move away from strict dietary control to the maintenance of weight through a balanced lifestyle, where healthier food choices and exercise have a role.

-At DuPont, we have identified and described two consumer groups as the most likely targets of satiety-promoting products.
+At Nutrition & Biosciences, we have identified and described two consumer groups as the most likely targets of satiety-promoting products.
 The ‘motivated strugglers’, as we call them, are the group that focuses most on weight loss as a means to health and feeling good.
 The other is the ‘enlightened actives’, who see weight control as a means to long-term health and staying attractive.
 You can read more about them here.

 Still think that the satiety trend could be the way to go for your next product development?
 You can read about some of our latest inspirational concepts in this issue of Bakery Performance.
 Let us know if you need a hand.